aelkouhen/aelkouhen.github.io/_posts/cockroachdb-integrations/teleport-integration-guide.md

 - Storing session events, access requests, and audit logs
 - Acting as the API for resource registration and access decisions

 Because it is stateful and policy-driven, the Auth Server relies on durable, consistent storage backends.
 In multi-region deployments, these backends must be distributed and highly available while preserving strong consistency.
-This is where CockroachDB becomes a key enabler — ensuring that the Auth Server's state is globally consistent and replicated across geographies.
+This is where CockroachDB becomes a key enabler, ensuring that the Auth Server's state is globally consistent and replicated across geographies.

 ### Teleport Proxy Service